gregsdennis/Manatee.Json/docs_source/usage/schema/overview.md

 Each draft defines a meta-schema.
 This is a special JSON Schema that describes all of the keywords available for that draft.
 They are intended to be used to validate other schemas.
 Usually, a schema will declare the draft it should adhere to using the `$schema` keyword.

-Manatee.Json declares the meta-schemas for draft-04, draft-06, and draft-07 as members of the `MetaSchemas` static class.
+Manatee.Json declares the meta-schemas for the supported drafts as members of the `MetaSchemas` static class.

 Draft-08 introduced vocabularies.
 As part of this new feature, the meta-schema for draft-08 has been split into vocabulary-specific meta-schemas.
 Additionally, the specification recognizes that the meta-schemas aren't perfect and may need to be updated occasionally.
 To this end, the meta-schemas are versioned with the year and month they are published.
 The schemas within this library are named accordingly.